Wood River Junction, Rhode Island: Criticality accident

-This criticality exposed the 37-year-old Peabody to a fatal radiation dose of "more than 700 rem", which is 7 Sv.
-He died 49 hours after the incident.
+This criticality exposed the 37-year-old Peabody to a fatal dose of radiation.
+Estimates for the received dose vary, as accurate counting was limited.
+An initial estimation based on blood cells was placed at 2,070 rad from fast neutrons, and 7,930 rad from gamma rays for a total dose of 10,000 rad.
+Further analysis and estimation revealed that at minimum the operator received a full body dose of 7,000 rad with a maximum dose of 19,000 rad.
+Later estimates based on the source of radiation yielded higher results; a minimum dose estimate of 15,000 rad (150 sieverts), as well as a maximum dose of 26,000 rad.
+Overall, the accepted dose estimate in the report was in excess of 100 sieverts, with a range of approximately 70–260 sieverts.
+This means that Peabody received the highest external full body dose in history.
+Estimates to individual parts of his body were also made.
+Tests performed on his wedding ring yielded an estimate of 700 rem (7 sieverts) to that individual finger.
+His head received an estimated dose of 14,000 rem (140 sieverts) and his pelvis received the largest dose; calculated at 46,000 rem (460 sieverts).
+He died 49 hours later.

-Ninety minutes later a second excursion happened when a plant manager returned to the building and turned off the agitator, exposing himself and another administrator to doses of up to 100 rad (1 Gy) without apparent ill effect.
+Ninety minutes later, a second excursion happened when a plant manager returned to the building and turned off the agitator, exposing himself and another administrator to doses of up to 100 rad (1 sievert).

 Members of the local Hope Valley Ambulance Squad (HVAS) responded to render aid, initially transporting the patient to Westerly Hospital; the hospital was not equipped for such a patient, the ambulance was turned away and the ambulance transported the patient to Rhode Island Hospital in Providence.

 Although commonly referred to as taking place in Wood River Junction, the incident actually occurred just across the river in Charlestown.